 Maasbree

 Remnants of the work on the Noordervaart are still present in the Rooth (Everlose Beek) in the municipality of Maasbree.
 There are also clear traces of the route along the provincial road between Helden and Maasbree, including in Heeske.
 On the south side of the provincial road N275 there is a stream where the Noordervaart was once planned.
-In one place this stream has the width of the Noordervaart and a particularly beautiful and diverse piece of nature develops along the entire route.
+In some places this stream has the width of the Noordervaart and a particularly beautiful and diverse piece of nature develops along the entire route.

 Venlo